20 Skills Recruiters Screen For in Business Analyst Resumes

 - What knowledge areas are most important for Business Analysts?

-- O*NET identifies the following core knowledge domains for Business Analyst roles: English Language, Administration and Management, Customer and Personal Service, Mathematics, Education and Training.
+- Core knowledge domains for Business Analyst roles based on verified occupational data: English Language, Administration and Management, Customer and Personal Service, Mathematics, Education and Training.